*This post may contain affiliate links. Please see my disclosure for more details!*

 All things cherry & chocolate

-Instead of folding cherries through the sponge, I spread a layer of cherry conserve or jam between each tier, followed by the buttercream.
-That little burst of cherry flavour cuts through the richness and ties everything together beautifully.
+Instead of folding cherries through the sponge like in my No-Bake Black Forest Cheesecake, I spread a layer of cherry conserve or jam between each tier, followed by the buttercream.
+This keeps the sponge beautifully soft while still giving you that burst of cherry flavour.
+It also makes assembling the cake much easier and keeps the layers nice and neat.

 The result?
-A cake that’s as gorgeous to look at as it is to eat; rich, fudgy, fruity, and just the right amount of boozy.
+A cake that’s as gorgeous to look at as it is to eat; rich, fudgey, fruity, and just the right amount of boozy.
+Every slice feels indulgent without being overwhelming, and it’s guaranteed to impress anyone you serve it to.

 A slice of black forest fudge cake